Turmeric & the Gut–Brain Connection: Research on Inflammation, Mood, and Cognitive Health

 Gut Health, Mood & Emotional Wellness

-A large portion of the body’s serotonin is produced in the gut, which helps explain why digestive health has such a strong connection to emotional well-being.
-Some studies exploring curcumin’s influence on mood have suggested that gut–brain pathways may play a role in observed effects.
+A large portion of the body’s serotonin is produced in the digestive system, which helps explain why gut health is closely linked to emotional wellness.

 Learn more: